The Animal League is so much more than an animal shelter.

 - provide for the well-being of animals who are abandoned, injured, subjected to unfair or cruel treatment, or otherwise in need.

 - serve the citizens and animals of our community by sponsoring related public health programs and upholding the laws enacted for their protection.

 - educate the public on responsible pet ownership including prevention of over-population by spay and neutering.

 The Animal League was established in 1988 to help the abused, abandoned, and neglected animals of Lake County.
 Started on a non-existent budget by a small group of animal lovers committed to a no-kill policy, the organization soon became an important presence in the growing South Lake area.
 Our organization places approximately 1,000 pets in loving homes each year.

-The League is known statewide for its many unique and heart-warming success stories.
-Every animal that comes into the League’s care receives the best routine and specialized veterinary care, is spayed or neutered, and microchipped.
+The Animal League is known statewide for its many unique and heart-warming success stories.
+Every animal that comes into The Animal League’s care receives the best routine and specialized veterinary care, is spayed or neutered, and microchipped.

-Since its inception the League relied on a system of foster homes to handle the care, feeding, and socialization of the animals that come its way.
-While this system had certain advantages, it was always the League’s goal to build a centralized permanent adoption center to meet the challenges of a growing Lake County population.
+Since its inception The Animal League relied on a system of foster homes to handle the care, feeding, and socialization of the animals that come its way.
+While this system had certain advantages, it was always The Animal League’s goal to build a centralized permanent adoption center to meet the challenges of a growing Lake County population.
 On October 9, 2010 the doors to Phase One of A Haven Before A Home Adoption Center opened.

-Despite the remarkable growth and change over the past 25 years, the League has never lost sight of its original goal – to maintain a no kill policy as it helps the abused, abandoned, and neglected animals in the community.
+Despite the remarkable growth and change over the past 25 years, The Animal League has never lost sight of its original goal – to maintain a no kill policy as it helps the abused, abandoned, and neglected animals in the community.